UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/phase-1-research-plan.md

 information (e.g., legend data, line types, etc.) from TA1 outputs, we're going to try to improve the speed and interactivity of Macrostrat's vector data ingestion pipeline.
-This system moves from heterogeneous inputs, like Geodatabases, Shapefiles, or the old ArcInfo files you referenced, to the standardized layers that drive Macrostrat APIs.
+This system moves from heterogeneous inputs, like Geodatabases, Shapefiles, or the old ArcInfo files referenced, to the standardized layers that drive Macrostrat APIs.

 Geologic map ingestion is reliant both on GIS data manipulation (and in the case of TA1 performers, image analysis), and on geological expertise.
-Geological decisions include splitting up unit ages from stratigraphic names, descriptions, and lithological information in legend text, which must in many cases be done manually.
+Geological decisions include splitting up unit ages from stratigraphic names, descriptions, and lithological information in legend text, which must in many cases must be done manually.
 It's obviously useful to allow the geologic expertise to be applied without the need for SQL manipulation, as that will allow geologists to more readily participate.